kabz8/hu-jambo-f/replit.md

 - **December 2024**: Created dedicated pages for Worship, Reading, Meditation, and Games with rich content and features
 - **December 2024**: Added navigation header with desktop and mobile responsive design for easy access to all sections
 - **December 2024**: Updated landing page buttons to link to dedicated pages instead of combining all content on one page
+- **December 2024**: Successfully created all six separate "Along" activity pages as individual, well-designed pages with rich content
+- **December 2024**: Enhanced header navigation to include "Along" pages accessible via dropdown menu for easy access
+- **December 2024**: Added routing for all new "Along" pages in App.tsx for both authenticated and non-authenticated users

 ## System Architecture